telerik/ajax-docs/controls/dateinput/appearance-and-styling/html-output-and-css-styling.md

 The Skin CSS file includes definitions for the classes that reflect the current state of the input controls.
 These classes are **riEnabled**, **riDisabled**, **riEmpty**, **riFocused**, **riHover**, **riError**, and **riNegative**.

->note The various [style properties]({%slug raddateinput/appearance-and-styling/styles%}) will override any of the properties set by these classes.
+>tip The various [style properties]({%slug raddateinput/appearance-and-styling/styles%}) will override any of the properties set by these classes.
 >